dpipstudio/botwave/README.md

 </details>

 > [!TIP]
 > If you plan to only use one raspberry pi (not a network of them), we offer a standalone client, that allows you to use BotWave without a server.
-If you wish to use the "local client", go to [`Using The Local Client`](#using-the-local-client)
+If you wish to use the "local client", go to [`Using The Local Client`](#using-the-local-client).

 ### Using The Client-Server
 In those examples, it is assumed that you have one machine with the `server` component installed, and one Raspberry Pi with the `client` component installed.
 It is also assumed that both are on the same network.